JustAnotherHeroRiding/What-The-Key/Song Key.md

 ## Drag and drop
 - Allow users to rearrange their tracks and have the order be permanent, this will most likely have to do a db call

+## Caching data
+- When a user first loads a component, it will make a db call.
+If a user then renders that component again, the track data should be cached and another request will not be needed unless the cache expires

 ## Auth
 ##### How does it work?
 The supabase service provides a way to interface with the database and our auth.
 Here we have the session that will most likely give us data about our user.
 Let's use it in the navbar